-- A) is dangerous and potentially painful. - B) is the subject of intense research for the treatment of eating disorders. - has been proven effective in amelioration of severe depression in large randomized controlled trials. - involves the permanent implantation of electrodes that send regular and continuous electrical impulses to stimulate a specific part of the brain. - 55.
-Patients should be actively discouraged from trying psychedelic drugs on their own, because these drugs can trigger an underlying psychosis in individuals who would otherwise likely have remained healthy, particularly because dosage and purity of the illicit drug is unpredictable. - A) True - B) False
+- A) is dangerous and potentially painful. - B) is the subject of intense research for the treatment of eating disorders. - C) has been proven effective in amelioration of severe depression in large randomized controlled trials. - D) involves the permanent implantation of electrodes that send regular and continuous electrical impulses to stimulate a specific part of the brain. - 55.
+Patients should be actively discouraged from trying psychedelic drugs on their own, because these drugs can trigger an underlying psychosis in individuals who would otherwise likely have remained healthy, particularly because dosage and purity of the illicit drug is unpredictable. - A) TrueB) False

-Be sure to transfer your answers to the Answer Sheet located between pages 40-41.
+Be sure to transfer your answers to the Answer Sheet located on the envelope insert.
+DO NOT send these test pages to NetCE.
+Retain them for your records.
 PLEASE NOTE: Your postmark or facsimile date will be used as your test completion date.